AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/timelines/creating-a-timeline.md

 You should now see all the triggers you have created laid out on the timeline.

-- To add more triggers to an existing timeline you can repeat the live record by pressing <Keys.HardKey>Record</Keys.HardKey> then the **Select** button of the timeline fader.
+- To add more triggers to an existing timeline you can repeat the live record by pressing <Keys.HardKey>Record</Keys.HardKey> then the <strong>Select</strong> button of the timeline fader.

 - When using internal timecode, pressing <Keys.ContextKey>Record</Keys.ContextKey> then <Keys.ContextKey>Play</Keys.ContextKey> will automatically start Live Recording.